bnnm/wwiser-utils/doc/RIPPING.md

 If your files only have funny numbers, try to locate `412724365.bnk` (bgm.bnk in Wwise), `3991942870.bnk` (music.bnk) or open big-ish banks first, or open all banks even.

-For games with companion files it's a good idea to load `init.bnk`, as some names that bnk/txtp uses are only in `init.txt`.
+For games with companion files it's a good idea to load `init.bnk` (`1355168291.bnk`), as some names that bnk/txtp uses are only in `init.txt`.
 Similarly some games load multiple `.bnk` at once

 ### EXPLORE BANK